 Give these Weird Meats a Chance!

-Loafs, slices and spreads.
+Loaves, slices, and spreads.
 These meats deserve a fighting chance on your next charcuterie spread.
 Cultured concoctions like these really live up to their reputation.
 Next time you’re at your local grocer, give one of these a serious try.
 Or, look up one of the many recipes available out there for your next wine and cheese!
-They can be prepared using poultry, pork, beef or even seafood!
-The all around usefulness of these meats should not be underestimated.
+Use poultry, pork, beef or even seafood!
+Unique meat preparations make all the difference on a charcuterie.
 The serving possibilities and pairings one could drum up are as boundless as these meats are savory.
 Break out these weird meats you absolutely want on your charcuterie platter.

 - Must-Make Artichoke Recipes for Your Next Wine Tasting Party